arpan52/Optimal-designs-for-testing-pairwise-differences/README.md

 # Optimal designs for testing pairwise differences: a graph based game theoretic approach

 # Description
 This repository contains all the original **R** codes used for the numerical studies in the paper entitled **Optimal designs for testing pairwise differences: a graph based game theoretic approach** authored by **_Arpan Singh, Satya Prakash Singh and Ori davidov_**.
+For a through reading, refer to the [Paper](https://onlinelibrary.wiley.com/doi/abs/10.1111/sjos.12757).

 # Instructions
  To reproduce the results, use the original **R** codes that are available in the **Codes** branch.